kh4n10/pokeapi/README.md

 ####Martha
-I tested each endpoint in Encounters, Evolution and Games to return the code 200 when given no ID or a valid ID
+I tested each endpoint in Encounters, Evolution and Games to return the code 200 when given no ID or a valid ID.
+I tested each endpoint in Items to return the ID given and a name as a string.

 ####Liam